Henningstone/tw_netgui/readme.md

 ##NetGUI Modification
 #####by Henritees

+The NetGUI project is a universal and easy to implement modification for Teeworlds.
+It gives the ability to the server to send custom GUIs to the client which build upon the existing menus.

+You can embed it into your own mod by simply adding it's files and a few lines of copy-paste code to the game.

+Both, client and server, need to support this feature.
+To play on servers which use it, you can use the client provided within this repo.

 Licence: You are free to use this in your mod (non-commercial aswell as commercial) without asking, as long as you give credit to me.
 Thanks.